lowcoder-org/lowcoder/docs/build-applications/app-editor/visual-components/chat-box.md

 - it exposes the key user interactions as variables and events
 - `@`-mentions gate the AI: `lastSentMessageTagsLlm` tells you when to run the LLM query
 - attachments are picked up by the composer, but hosting and linking them is your app's job
-- it works best together with **Chat Controller**, which needs a running realtime server — see [Realtime Collaboration](../../realtime-collaboration.md)
+- it works best together with **Chat Controller**, which needs a running realtime server — see [Realtime Shared State and Presence](../../realtime-collaboration.md)
 - your own queries remain responsible for loading and saving rooms, messages, and invites